-My favourite area of Hobart is Salamanca Place with its historic Georgian sandstone warehouses, pubs, and cafes, and it also plays host to the famous Salamanca Market every Saturday.
+My favourite area of Hobart is Salamanca Place with its historic Georgian sandstone buildings, warehouses, pubs, and cafes.
+But most importantly, I love it because it also plays host to the famous Salamanca Market every Saturday morning.

-We spent several days in Hobart and having been told by many of you guys reading our blog and commenting on our facebook page that we can’t miss these markets, we made sure we time our stay over a weekend.
+We spent several days in Hobart and having been told by many of our readers commenting on our facebook page that we can’t miss these markets, we made sure we time our stay over a weekend.

-On offer was fresh and gourmet produce, arts, crafts and handiwork crafts from all over Tasmania, interstate and overseas.
+On offer was fresh and local produce, locally made products, arts, gift shops, and handicrafts from all over Tasmania, interstate and overseas.

 We zigzagged our way through the crowds with Savannah in her pram, an adventure in itself, and, of course, it was drizzling with rain – don’t come to Tassie without a rain jacket.

 We didn’t come to Salamanca Market to buy stuff, mainly because we’re on our indefinite road trip around Oz and our car is already chock-a-block with our possessions, plus we’ve been spoilt for choice over the years in Asia where things are so much CHEAPER.

 But we always love a market for its street food, and Salamanca Market is a good place to get your teeth into some freshly harvested Tasmanian produce.